malicexmaple/BnbPotFrontend-1/replit.md

 The application is built as a full-stack TypeScript monorepo with a React frontend, Express backend, and PostgreSQL database.
 It follows a modern web architecture with real-time capabilities for live game state updates and player interactions.

-**Current Status** (November 21, 2025):
+**Current Status** (November 22, 2025):
+- ✅ Production-grade smart contract deployed with Chainlink VRF
+- ✅ Complete blockchain event indexer with database syncing
-- ✅ Demo mode fully functional with simulated betting
+- ✅ Dual-mode operation: blockchain mode + database-only fallback
 - ✅ Real-time WebSocket updates for all users
 - ✅ Authentication gates (wallet + account + terms required for betting)
 - ✅ Game viewing available to everyone (read-only for non-authenticated)
-- ⏸️ Blockchain integration documented but not implemented (see BLOCKCHAIN_INTEGRATION_ROADMAP.md)
+- 📝 Ready for testnet deployment (see BLOCKCHAIN_DEPLOYMENT_GUIDE.md)

 ## User Preferences